EUMETSAT: EUMETSAT Polar System

-The lack of observational coverage in certain parts of the globe, particularly the Pacific Ocean and continents of the southern hemisphere, has led to the increasingly important role for polar-orbiting satellite data in numerical weather prediction and climate monitoring.
+The lack of observational coverage in certain parts of the globe, particularly the Pacific Ocean and continents of the Southern Hemisphere, has led to the increasingly important role for polar-orbiting satellite data in numerical weather prediction and climate monitoring.

 EUMETSAT Polar System (EPS) Metop mission consists of three polar orbiting Metop satellites, to be flown successively for more than 14 years.
 The first, Metop-A, was launched by a Russian Soyuz-2.1a rocket from Baikonur on October 19, 2006, at 22:28 Baikonur time (16:28 UTC).
 Metop-A was initially controlled by ESOC for the LEOP phase immediately following launch, with control handed over to EUMETSAT 72 hours after lift-off.
 EUMETSAT's first commands to the satellite were sent at 14:04 UTC on October 22, 2006.

 The second EPS satellite, Metop-B, was launched from Baikonur on 17 September 2012, and the third, Metop-C, was launched from Centre Spatial Guyanais in Kourou, French Guiana on 7 November 2018 by Arianespace using a Soyuz ST-B launch vehicle with a Fregat-M upper stage.

 Positioned at approximately 817 km above the Earth, special instruments on board Metop-A can deliver far more precise details about atmospheric temperature and moisture profiles than a geostationary satellite.

-The satellites also ensure that the more remote regions of the globe, particularly in Northern Europe as well as the oceans in the Southern hemisphere, are fully covered.
+The satellites also ensure that the more remote regions of the globe, particularly in Northern Europe as well as the oceans in the Southern Hemisphere, are fully covered.

-The EPS programme is also the European half of a joint program with NOAA, called the International Joint Polar System.
-NOAA has operated a continuous series of low earth orbiting meteorological satellite since April 1960.
+The EPS programme is also the European half of a joint program with NOAA, called the International Joint Polar System (IJPS).
+NOAA has operated a continuous series of low Earth orbiting meteorological satellite since April 1960.
 Many of the instruments on Metop are also operated on NOAA/POES satellites, providing similar data types across the IJPS.